tokend/knowledge-base/tech/guides/create_token.md

 # Create your first token

 Let's suppose, Bob has a box of bananas.
-He now wants to create a token that will represent the banana and start sharing them with everybody, or even trade his bananas on coconuts.
-Lets write the simple app that will allow Bob to distribute his bananas to everyone in the world.
+He now wants to create a token that will represent the banana and start sharing them with everybody or even trade his bananas on coconuts.
+Let's write the simple app that will allow Bob to distribute his bananas to everyone in the world.

 As you know, TokenD itself is a private blockchain, so not everyone is allowed to mutate the ledger.
-For example, to be able to create tokens, user must pass KYC procedure and verify that he is a trusted authority.
+For example, to be able to create tokens, your user must pass the KYC procedure and verify that he is a trusted authority.
 In technical terms, the account who creates the token must have `Syndicate` [account type][1].

 For more technical details about KYC submission, read the [KYC docs][2]